7-Minute Poetry Challenge Kelly Bennett 7-Minute Poetry Challenge Kelly Bennett

 Start writing!

-*Cindy Faughnan and I began this 7-Minute Poetry Challenge more than 3250 days ago.
-We now take turns creating our own prompts to share with you.
+Cindy Faughnan and I began this 7-Minute Poetry Challenge more than 8 years ago.
+We take turns creating our own prompts to share with you.
 If you join us in the 7-Minute Poetry Challenge let us know by posting the title, a note, or if you want, the whole poem in the comments.

 Click on Fishbowl link below and sign up to receive email notifications from Kelly's blog (aka The Fishbowl):